karledenstal/companions-dialogue-bundle/Companions Dialogue Bundle.md

 Before witnessing your shield-sibling turn into a werewolf, you can now ask Skjor about being a werewolf, but you must've joined the Companions.

-- Is it true that you're a werewolf?
+- I've heard rumours about the Circle being werewolves.
+Is it true?
   - I don't know who you've been talking to, but they were clearly mistaken.
 Especially for a new whelp, you should choose your words more carefully.

 After having witnessed the transformation from Farkas, you can ask Skjor about being a werewolf.